-I use food grade olive oil and organic unrefined shea butter in my soap.
-You won't find that in Dove or other commercial brands.
-I also don't use cheap oils or fats such as palm, tallow or lard.
 My soaps are made with a blend of oils and each one has its own unique properties in soap.
 You won't find that in Dove or other commercial brands.
 For example, coconut oil cleans really well.
-Olive oil is very gentle; shea butter is moisturizing, etc. The soap maker will develop a recipe that chooses certain oils in the right proportion to formulate a soap that has the exact qualities they want.
+Olive oil is very gentle; organic, unrefined shea butter is moisturizing, etc. I have developed a recipe that selects certain oils in the right proportion to formulate a soap that has the desired qualities.

 How can I make my soap last longer?

 Keep it dry!
 Use a soap dish!
 The glycerin in handmade soap attracts water so it is easier for your soap to dissolve.
 Don't let it sit in a puddle of water.
 When you’re finished using it, make sure it is placed on a well-drained soap dish.

 I have sensitive skin.
 What should I use?

 All my soap is very gentle and designed to be good for your body or face.
 However, I don’t make medical claims about any of my products.
-If you are concerned that a soap might be irritating, you could try it on your hands first before using it on your face or body.
+If you are concerned that a bar of soap might be irritating, you could try it on your hands first before using it on your face or body.